HafizFasih/icp-book/icp-book/docs/part2-history/06-congress-ministries-1937-39.md

 - Long-term impact on Pakistan's national identity and ideology
 - Lessons for understanding Hindu-Muslim relations
 - Educational reforms and their role in nation-building

+---

+## Summary Flashcards

+Use these flashcards for quick revision:

+### Card 1: Congress Ministries Overview
+**Q: What were the Congress Ministries?**
+**A:** Congress governments formed in 8 provinces after 1937 elections, ruling from July 1937 to October 1939.
+They deeply upset Muslims through religious, educational, and political discrimination.

+### Card 2: Bande Mataram
+**Q: What was the Bande Mataram issue?**
+**A:** Congress made singing Bande Mataram compulsory in schools and legislatures.
+It contained anti-Muslim content and worship of Hindu goddess, forcing Muslims to go against their religion.

+### Card 3: Religious Oppression
+**Q: How did Congress oppress Muslim religious practices?**
+**A:** They banned cow slaughter, restricted mosque construction, played loud music during prayer times, and police sided with Hindu mobs during riots.

+### Card 4: Wardha Scheme
+**Q: What was the Wardha Scheme?**
+**A:** Gandhi's educational plan emphasizing manual labor, making students bow to Gandhi's portrait, and removing religious education - threatening Muslim spiritual identity.

+### Card 5: Vidya Mandir
+**Q: What was the Vidya Mandir Scheme?**
+**A:** A policy renaming schools as "Vidya Mandirs" (Temples of Learning) in Central Provinces, giving Hindu religious identity to education.

+### Card 6: Language Policy
+**Q: What language policy did Congress pursue?**
+**A:** They aggressively promoted Hindi in Devanagari script and sidelined Urdu, threatening Muslim cultural heritage and literature.

+### Card 7: Political Absorption
+**Q: What condition did Congress place on Muslim League?**
+**A:** Muslim League had to dissolve itself and its members join Congress - an "absorptive" policy that rejected Muslim separate political existence.

+### Card 8: Economic Discrimination
+**Q: How did Congress discriminate economically?**
+**A:** Muslims were systematically discriminated against in government jobs, dismissed or bypassed for promotions, and excluded from government contracts.

+### Card 9: Duration
+**Q: How long did Congress Ministries rule?**
+**A:** 27 months, from July 1937 to October 1939, when they resigned over WWII involvement.

+### Card 10: Day of Deliverance
+**Q: What was the Day of Deliverance?**
+**A:** December 22, 1939 - declared by Jinnah to celebrate the end of Congress oppressive rule with massive celebrations across India.

+### Card 11: Proving Two-Nation Theory
+**Q: How did Congress Ministries prove the Two-Nation Theory?**
+**A:** They showed that Hindu majority rule meant organized oppression of Muslim minority in religion, education, politics, and economics - proving Muslims needed a separate homeland.

+### Card 12: Link to Pakistan
+**Q: How did Congress Ministries lead to Pakistan demand?**
+**A:** The oppression united Muslims, strengthened Muslim League, made Pakistan demand necessary (not just desirable), and led directly to Lahore Resolution in 1940.